 Naples Bass Fishing Charters

-Hi, this is Captain Mark Rogers and today We were fishing at the Golden gate canal.
+Hi, this is Captain Mark Rogers with Naples Bass Fishing Charters, today we were fishing at the Golden Gate canal.

-If you enjoyed this post about Naples bass fishing you might also enjoy this fishing report from the same area.
+If you enjoyed this post about Naples Bass Fishing Charters you might also enjoy this fishing report from the same area.

 Don’t forget to follow us on Facebook and Instagram.